Databus Logo

 3

-The face's structural geometry — not its appearance — is matched against enrolled hashes.
-Works accurately with glasses, new hairstyles, and varying lighting conditions.
+The face's structural geometry — not its surface look — is matched against enrolled templates on the local device.
+Works with glasses, new hairstyles, and varied lighting.

 4